lawrennd/old_talks/_data-science/includes/kepler-lightcurve-data-cleaning.md

-\notes{interpolate missing data using a PCA?
+\notes{Interpolate missing data using a PCA.

-NOTE: This PCA won't scale to huge data.
+*Note*: This PCA won't scale to huge data.
 For huge data, use the scikit-learn implementation of PCA.}

 \code{flux[bad] = 1.
 for iter in range(4): # magic 4